Emmy-Nominated 'Watchmen' Writer Explores Generational Trauma And Racism

 And I think that for me, when I was working on this show, but particularly working on Episode 6, which is - I think deals most directly with the generational trauma, I think that I was drawing on some of the issues that I deal with personally when I was working on it.
 Yeah.

 GROSS: So the character who is the superhero in this, who is also the character who is the cop in the 1930s and who survived the Tulsa massacre, he becomes known as Hooded Justice.
 He takes the hood that was used when he was being lynched and - this is going to be complicated.
-But fellow cops who are white supremacists lynched him with a black hood over him and then cut him down and basically said, next time we're not going to cut you down.
+But fellow cops who were white supremacists lynched him with a black hood over him and then cut him down and basically said, next time, we're not going to cut you down.
 He takes that hood and uses it to disguise himself to fight white supremacists.
 So it's an interesting twist on the superhero origin story.
 Do you want to talk about the process of coming up with that?

 GROSS: And maybe you'd want to explain it a little better than I did.